Mamluk Studies Resources

 We are pleased to announce that the Eleventh Conference of the School of Mamluk Studies will be held at Queen Mary University London, May 8-10, 2025.

 The conference will be conducted in two parts: a themed day on law and justice in the Mamluk Sultanate (May 8) and two days of panels with open themes (May 9-10).
-The conference will be preceded by a three-day intensive course on Mamluk law and society (May 5-7).
+The conference will be preceded by a two-day intensive course on Mamluk law and society (May 6-7).See below for more information about this course.

 Those who would like to express their intention to attend the conference as non-presenters should complete the registration form.